 We continued our on-going collection of sports kit for children in Africa and ring pulls from cans for Philippino adults to enable them to make items such as belts, bags and bracelets to raise money for their children’s education.
 In March we were lucky enough to receive a talk by Jo Ruxton from Plastic Oceans.
 This certainly inspired many of our children to think about he problems surrounding single use plastic and promoted them to change their own behaviour and attitude towards recycling at home.
 The school donated £500 to this worthwhile cause.

-Thank you to all the children, parents and staff for their support.
+Thank you to all the children, parents and staff for their enthusiasm and on-going support.